sempiedram/ACP1/analysis3.md

 After determining the category of the expression, then it can be used to execute different methods.
 This category byte is used by the process_input method to call the right handler.

+# Variables

+Variables are defined using "variable definition" operations.
+These variables are names used to refer to expressions that can be inserted into other expressions.
+As variables are expressions, and variables can be put in expressions, recursive variables can be defined.
+However, this should be taken as an error, because it would be infinite recursion.

+A design choice was made to use variables as just text that is replaced into expressions.
+The other option was to store variables as just their numerical value, but it seems too limited.

+Variables are to be stored in the variables_space byte field, of size VARIABLES_SIZE.

+The format they will have is: <variable_name>0<variable_value>0<...>, where variable_name is the name of the variable, and variable_value is it's value.
+Both are C-style strings (represented by the zeroes).
+For each variable defined there would be one such pair of strings in variables_space.

+The algorithm to set a variable is:

+1. Remove any previous definition, if it exists.
+2. Add new definition.

+The algorithm to remove previous variable definitions is:

+1. Look for the variable definition, if it doesn't exist return.
+2. Find the limits of the definition.
+3. Move the part of variables_space back, covering that definition.

+The algorithm to add a new definition is:

+1. Find the next space in variables_space, which is identified by two bytes with value 0 next to each other (variable names, nor values, can be empty strings).
+2. Write the variable name string.
+3. Write the variable value string.

 # Processing: Arithmetic operation

 Arithmetic operations are the hardest to process.